gvwilson/thirdbit/fiction/maddy-roo/index.md

 As her feet hit the bot squarely in its midsection she kicked as hard as she could.
-The force of the blow toppled the bot backward into the river and sent her tumbling awkwardly in the other direction.
+The bot let go of Gumption and flailed its arms as the blow toppled it backward into the river.

-She landed with a splash that soaked whatever parts of her had still been dry.
+Maddy landed with a splash that soaked the parts of her that had still been dry.
 "Maddy!"
 Gumption yelled,
 running over to help her to her feet.

-"Run!" she shouted at him again.
+"Run!" she shouted again.
 The bot was already righting itself.
 There was no way they could—